Alopecia Areata

 TLDR Alopecia areata causes unpredictable hair loss and is hard to treat.

-Alopecia areata was characterized by asymptomatic, nonscarring hair loss with spontaneous remissions and exacerbations.
-Its etiology was unknown, but it was associated with conditions like vitiligo, atopy, pernicious anemia, Down syndrome, and thyroiditis.
-The hair loss could be localized or affect the entire scalp or body.
-Treatment was challenging due to individual variability, spontaneous remissions, and high relapse rates.
-Intralesional corticosteroid injections were the most common treatment, though systemic steroids, contact allergens, minoxidil, psoralens with ultraviolet light, and other agents were also used.
+Alopecia areata was described as an asymptomatic, nonscarring hair loss condition characterized by spontaneous remissions and exacerbations.
+Its etiology was unknown, but it was associated with conditions such as vitiligo, atopy, pernicious anemia, Down syndrome, and thyroiditis.
+The extent of hair loss could vary from localized patches to the entire scalp or body.
+Treatment was challenging due to individual variability in response, spontaneous remissions, and a high relapse rate.
+The most common treatment involved intralesional corticosteroid injections, though other methods like systemic steroids, contact allergens, minoxidil, and psoralens with ultraviolet light were also used.

 Discuss this study in the Community →